lumachroma/fantastik/about.md

 #About the site

-In case you were wondering, this site is:
+In case you were wondering, this site is
 - Designed on and coded on a [Windows](http://windows.microsoft.com/) in [Kuala Lumpur](http://en.wikipedia.org/wiki/Kuala_Lumpur)
 - Coded with [Notepad](http://notepad-plus-plus.org/)
 - Built on [Jekyll](http://jekyllrb.com/), the open source static site generator